 -Alter Pressing Motion

-The attached video series breaks down these ideas so you can easily integrate the right progression for your goals.
+The following breaks down these ideas so you can easily integrate the right progression for your goals.
 You will quickly find which variation is the toughest for you and you might have to make this version your priority!
 Understanding these principles allows you to press almost every training session and self periodizes your training.

 Try a cycle like this one: